 Authorizes the appointment of one or more deputy taxpayer liaison officers to assist the taxpayer liaison officer (TLO).
 Provides actions TLO may take in response to a complaint, such as meeting informally to facilitates informal resolution, assisting the complainant in identifying appropriate procedures, or recommending in writing a course of action the TLO deems appropriate.
 Authorizes TLO to dismiss complaints based on appraisal of property.
 Specifies that a TLO's failure or refusal to resolve a complaint to complainant's satisfaction may not be protested under Chapter 41 or appealed under Chapter 42.
 Requires the comptroller to publish the functions of the TLO and establish a training program for TLOs.
-Requires TLOs to complete comptroller's training after appointment and in each even-numbered year thereafter.
+Requires TLOs to complete comptroller's training after appointment and in each even-numbered year thereafter or be ineligible to serve as a TLO..
 Requires TLO's name and contact information to be listed on appraisal district's website.
 Mandates the Board of Directors annually evaluate TLO.